50 Best Nursing Careers Based by Salary

 43. ICU Head Nurse

 What to expect: With the possible inclusion of other high-risk units, nursing services in ICU are among the most stressful environments.
 In addition, they also have the highest staff-to-client ratio.
-As director of nursing service in the ICU, you need a firm understanding of staffing and placement options for the professionals and paraprofessionals on your unit.
-Maintaining performance documentation for equipment, supplies, medications, controlled substances is vital.
-Personnel performance reports are also essential to make the team a safe, healing, and wholeness unit.
+As director of the nursing service in the ICU, you need a firm understanding of staffing and placement options for the professionals and paraprofessionals on your unit.
+Maintaining performance documentation for equipment, supplies, medications, and controlled substances is vital.
+Personnel performance reports are also essential to make the team a safe, healing, and whole unit.
 You will need to collaborate with nurse educators to ensure your staff is fully competent for whatever reality they face.
 Knowledge about creativity in leadership and maintaining a good team spirit is part of your task; carrying it out is just as or more important.
 You will probably need an advanced degree and specialized certification to work in this role.

 Median salary: $100,500